Redcliffe State High School

 In 2012 and 2013 our school focussed on collaboratively building teacher quality through the implementation of The Art and Science of Teaching (known in our school as TAST).
 Staff worked collaboratively in TASTBud groups of mixed faculty teachers to discuss pedagogy and focus on learning and implementing the pedagogical framework together.
 This focus reinforced and strengthened our belief that Redcliffe SHS has great teachers but many teachers were isolated in their classrooms when it came to implementing the curriculum.

-3. We identified the need to introduce and formalise a PLT process in 2014.
-A discussion paper was released to our school leaders in 2013, 'Transforming Our School Culture - Redcliffe SHS 2014'.
+Year 2 (2014) – Ongoing professional development occurred through every stage and in our 2nd year we developed a school proposal titled 'Transforming Our School Culture - Redcliffe SHS 2014'.
 The proposal was based on the DuFour PLCs at Work model.
 The School Leadership Team discussed the concept and proposals, we worked with Tonia Flanagan as our critical friend and teachers were given professional development both internal and with our critical friend.
 We introduced PLTs out of timetabled time (but within union guidelines) in 2014.
 Every teacher was participating in two PLTs: one TASTBud and one Faculty PLT per week.

-11. In 2017 we also introduced PLT Critical Friends, HOD PLT Observation Roster (which in 2018 became the SLT Observation Roster), PLT Virtual Classroom sessions with Colin Sloper, the first 'PLT Health Check' and we partnered with another 'Du Four' PLT school relatively close to us.
+Year 5 (2017) – Redcliffe SHS continued to strengthen the PLT and AIR process.
+In addition, we introduced PLT Critical Friends, HOD PLT Observation Roster (which in 2018 became the SLT Observation Roster), PLT Virtual Classroom sessions with Colin Sloper, the first 'PLT Health Check' and we partnered with another 'Du Four' PLT school relatively close to us.

 1. Monitoring student learning on a timely basis.